Overcoming the Shadow of Mini Stroke: Journey Of Recovery

 Physical Activity

 Regular exercise can improve cardiovascular health and aid in recovery.
-Consult with a healthcare provider before starting an exercise program, and consider activities like walking, swimming, or yoga.
+Check in with your provider before jumping into any workout routine, and think about trying out things like walking, swimming, or yoga.

 Stress Management